 Your vehicle has an Intelligent Oil-Life Monitor system, a message appears in the information display at the proper oil change interval.
 This interval may be up to one year or 10,000 mi (16,000 km), hybrid vehicles may exceed 10,000 mi (16,000 km).
+Your vehicle can be driven in such a way that dilutes and increases the level of oil by short trips that do not allow the engine to get to operating temperature, extended idling, and low speed driving for long periods of time.

 When the oil change message appears in the information display, it is time for an oil change.
 Make sure you perform the oil change within two weeks or 500 mi (800 km) of the message appearing.
 Make sure you reset the Intelligent Oil-Life Monitor after each oil change.
-See Oil Change Indicator Reset (page 267).
+See Oil Change Indicator Reset (page 268).